 These companies should register online via the Toll Collect customer portal in order to have an OBU installed.
 Vehicles can then be registered.
 Next, the company visits a service partner who will install the OBU.
 Toll Collect provides the unit free of charge and the company pays for the installation.

 Log-on via the OBU may also be a good alternative for customers who previously used manual log-on for toll collection.
 Therefore companies should stay informed and act as soon as possible.

 In addition, Toll Collect is working on improving the manual log-on.
 A mobile app should be available to customers from 2018.
 Customers will also still be able to use internet log-on and upgraded toll stations.

-In the future, so-called enforcement pillars will enforce compliance with the toll requirement - in addition to mobile enforcement - on federal trunk roads.
-The first of the almost four metre high, blue pillars will appear in the road network from late 2016/early 2017.
+In the future, enforcement pillars will enforce compliance with the toll requirement - in addition to mobile enforcement - on federal trunk roads.
+The first of the blue pillars, almost four metres high, have already been installed.